ClinicWave/clinicwave-notification-service/README.md

 - Send notification: `POST /api/notifications/send`

+### Contributing

+We welcome contributions to this project!
+If you'd like to contribute, please read our [contributing guidelines](CONTRIBUTING.md) first.

 ### Contact

 For any questions or feedback, please feel free to reach out to the repository owner